praveentn/hgwxx7/steps_involved.md

     	- complex non-linear relationships into linear relationships
     	-

+    * tuning classifiers - stacking
+		- n_estimators: Number of classification trees in your learning model ( set to 10 per default)
+		- max_depth: Maximum depth of tree, or how much a node should be expanded.
+Beware if set to too high a number would run the risk of overfitting as one would be growing the tree too deep
+		- verbose: Controls whether you want to output any text during the learning process.
+A value of 0 suppresses all text while a value of 3 outputs the tree learning process at every iteration.

     * Relation between RMSE and MAE
 		- Mean Square Error or RMSE & Mean Absolute Error
 		- MSE has more statistical grounding with variance
 		- MAE is more intuitive and less sensitive to outliers
 		- In regression, if the RMSE is close to the MAE, the model makes many relatively small errors
 		- If the RMSE is close to the MAE^2, the model makes a few but large errors
 		- Compute NMSE and NMAE
 		-

 10) Draw conclusions and lay out next steps